jolacka/JolitaPhotographyWeb/README.md

 ## ♻️ Reusability

 - **Reusable Components:** All components are made to be easily reused across the website.
-- **Modular Pages:** Each page is self-contained, making it easy to maintain and extend the project in future.

 ## How I Managed the Project

 For this project, I used GitHub to handle everything, including code, documentation, and task management.
 I used the following:

-- **Feature and Bug Fix Branches**: I created separate branches for adding new features and fixing bugs.
-When ready, then merged these branches to main.

 - **Regular Commits**: I made regular updates to the code with clear messages explaining what I changed.